SiaFoundation/renterd/README.md

 ## Wallet

 Make sure the wallet is funded, it's a good rule of thumb to have at least twice the allowance in the wallet.
 Fetch the wallet's address and transfer some money.
-Verify the wallet's balance is not zero using the following endpoints:
+Verify the wallet's balance is not zero using the following endpoint:

-- `GET /api/bus/wallet/address`
-- `GET /api/bus/wallet/balance`
+- `GET /api/bus/wallet`

 The autopilot will automatically redistribute the wallet funds over a certain number of outputs that make sense with regards to the autopilot's configuration.
 Contract formation and renewals work best when the autopilot has a good amount of outputs at its disposal.
 It's definitely a good idea to verify whether this is the case because if not it means that it's likely the autopilot is misconfigured, in which case the logs should be of help.